Air Conditioning and Ventilation Webinar

 - Click ‘Domain’ from the tree and select the mesh created from the previous task.
 Click the Save button.

-- Click on ‘Model’ and enter gravity value in negative y-direction.
+- Click on ‘Model’ and enter gravity value in negative z-direction.

-- Select ‘Material’ from the sub-tree and click New.
+- Select ‘Material’ from the sub-tree and click Add fluid material.

 - Click Air and select the Save button.